 The assays were carried out in buffer containing 25 mM TRIS pH 7.5, 150 mM NaCl, 1 mM EDTA, 0.02% Tween-20, 0.5 mM TCEP.
 CAF-1 was first diluted at different concentrations, normally a chaperone-histone ratio between 0.5 to 4 fold was used.
 Histones H3-H4 (100 nM tetramer concentration) were added, and the chaperone-histone mix was incubated at room temperature for 10 min.
 DNA was then added at 100 nM concentration.
 The reactions were incubated for 10–30 min (no differences were observed when incubating for longer time).
 Glycerol was added to a final concentration of 10% v/v prior loading of the samples on a 6% PAGE gel, pre-run in 0.2x TBE buffer at 4°C. The gels were run for 70 min at 150 V at 4°C. Gels were stained with SybrGOLD for 10 min and imaged on a Typhoon FLA 9500 at 488 nm.

+The procedure for measuring nucleosome assembly activity in vitro with the nucleosome assembly and quantification (NAQ) assay is described in more detail at Bio-protocol (Mattiroli et al., 2018b).
 The assembly assay was carried out as described above containing 200 nM of 207 bp DNA, 200 nM (H3-H4)2, 400 nM H2A-H2B and titration of CAF-1 (100-200-400-800 nM).
 After the assembly reaction, the samples were diluted to a DNA concentration of 50 nM in 100 µl digestion reactions.
 25U of MNase enzyme was added in a final buffer containing 50 mM TRIS pH 7.9, 5 mM CaCl2.
 After incubation at 37°C for 10 min, the reactions were quenched with 10 µl of 500 mM EDTA, pH 8.
 The DNA was then purified using a modified protocol of the MinElute kit from QIAGEN.
 550 µl of PB buffer and 10 µl of 3 M sodium acetate were added to each sample and they were incubated at room temperature for 10 min.
 At this point, 50 ng of DNA loading control (or reference band, a 621 bp DNA fragment) was added to each tube.
 The samples were applied to the MinElute spin column and washed as prescribed by QIAGEN.
 The DNA was eluted with 10 µl of water.
 1 µL of the eluate was used to load a DNA 1000 chip on the Bioanalyzer machine (Agilent), and 2.5 µl were loaded on a 10% PAGE gel.
 The gel was run for 45 min at 200 V in 0.5x TBE buffer at room temperature.
 Gels were stained with SybrGOLD for DNA and imaged on a Typhoon FLA 9500 (GE).
 The Bioanalyzer data were analyzed using the Agilent Expert 2100 software.
 The reference band was corrected for the proper size (621 bp) and the calculated molarity values were used to normalize all other bands present in the lane.
 The normalized values were used in the quantification and comparison.
 The signal threshold was set at 20 RFU.
 Nucleosome signal was calculated from bands ranging between 126–160 bp in length, based on the digestion of salt-reconstituted nucleosomes.
 Bands above or below this range were quantified separately.
 At least three independent repeats were performed per experimental condition.

 Fluorescence Polarization assays were carried out in 25 mM TRIS pH 7.5, 300 mM NaCl, 5% glycerol, 1 mM EDTA, 0.01% NP-40, 0.01% CHAPS, 1 mM DTT (added fresh).
 Binding reactions were prepared by mixing 5 nM of Alexa488-labeled H3-H4 dimer and increasing amounts of CAF-1.
 Binding data were measured using a BioTek Synergy H2 plate reader.
 The data was analyzed and plotted using Microsoft Excel and GraphPad Prism.
 The competition assay shown in Figure 1—figure supplement 1e was done using fluorescence quenching rather than polarization.
 Representative curves are shown from one experiment (three independent measurement).
 The same conclusions were drawn from at least two other replicates, each containing three independent measurement per data point.

+FRET-based stoichiometry measurements of protein complexes in vitro are described in more detail at Bio-protocol (Mattiroli et al., 2018a).
 FL or tCAF-1 were freshly labeled with an equimolar amount of AttoN-647 dye for 1 hr at 4°C. The reactions were quenched with 10 mM DTT.
 The protein was purified from the free dye on a PD-10 desalting column in buffer 20 mM TRIS pH 7.5, 300 mM NaCl, 1 mM EDTA, 1 mM TCEP.
 CAF-1 complexes were concentrated and mixed with Alexa488-labeled H3-H4 at constant total protein concentration of 150 nM, by inverse titrations of either species.
 Titrations containing only one labeled protein were used to correct the FRET signal.
 These were measured on a Typhoon or on a BMG ClarioStar plate reader.
 Dimer concentration was used for WT and DMH3-H4, while tetramer concentration was used for XL(H3-H4)2.
 Representative curves are shown from one experiment (two independent measurement).
 The same conclusions were drawn from at least one other replicate, containing two independent measurement per data point.

 SV-AUC experiments were carried out in a final buffer containing 20 mM TRIS pH 7.5, 300 mM NaCl, 1.6% glycerol, 1 mM EDTA, 1 mM TCEP.
 Samples were prepared at 4°C at a concentration of 4 μM CAF-1 (4 or 8 μM H3-H4 dimers) and run in a Beckman XL-A or XL-I centrifuges at 37,000 rpm at 20°C. Absorbance at 280 nm was monitored.
 The data were analyzed using UltraScan III.